 In 2001 the WV State Legislature established the West Virginia Statewide Addressing and Mapping Board (WVSAMB) to develop and implement a statewide digital mapping system to assist public safety officials and emergency response personnel.
 Funded by Verizon, the system will include aerial photography for the development of digital maps and a GIS that will be integrated with Enhanced 911 services, state and local government agencies, telephone companies, the U.S. Postal Service and public utility systems.
-Michael Baker, Inc., was selected as the project manager to provide oversight for the design, development, and implementation of the statewide addressing and mapping system.
-BAE Systems ADR was selected to deliver statewide orthophotos at 1:4800 scale (1" = 400 ft.), true color, along with derived planimetrics for street centerlines, hydrography, building centroids, footprints for major structures, and digital terrain models by December 2004.
-Addressing services will be contracted by the State in October 2003.
+Michael Baker Corporation was selected as the project manager to provide oversight for the design, development, and implementation of the statewide addressing and mapping system.
+BAE SYSTEMS ADR was selected to deliver statewide orthophotos at 1:4800 scale (1'' = 400 ft.), true color, along with derived planimetrics for street centerlines, hydrography, building centroids, footprints for major structures, and digital terrain models by December 2004.
+MicroDATA GIS, Inc., was selected to complete the statewide addressing files by 2007.
 Potential WVGISTC services to WVSAMB include data distribution, development of value-added products, or to act as an "area integrator" for spatial databases that comprise the addressing maintenance system.